Your rent and finances during COVID-19 outbreak

 Use your AllPay card to make payment by downloading the AllPay app for your smart phone

 Pay your rent by bank transfer using your online or telephone banking.
 Make sure you quote your tenancy number as your payment reference so we can allocate the payment to your rent account.
-Our bank details are as follows:
+Our bank details are as follows; Sort code: 20-00-00 Account number: 50410667

-Set up a direct debit or standing order – download a direct debit or standing order form here.
+Set up a direct debit or standing order – just download a form from our ways to pay page and follow the instructions.

 I usually call your offices to pay my rent using my debit card.
 What should I do?